 I know this seems odd but it is one of my favorite car activities!
 Buy the blank garage sale stickers at Walmart or wherever you can find them.
 Just the plain circle ones like these.
 Then, do a Pinterest search for free printable dot a dot pages.
 Normally, these are done with dot markers but garage sale stickers are the same size – and without the mess!
 My favorite pages are the free printable do a dot pages from Palmer Practicality.
 Confessions of a Homeschooler also has an amazing A to Z free set of do a dot pages that you can print.

 7. Water Wow

 My cousin, Lisa, is to thank for introducing me to these amazing activity books that my son loves!
 Water Wow is basically a reusable water painting book.
 Fill the brush with water and your child can paint a picture on the tablet and colors appear.
 When the water dries, the picture fades and you can paint it again.
 Water Wow books are perfect for car trips, doctor appointments, church bags or whenever you need to keep your child occupied!
-You can buy them directly from Melissa and Doug or on Amazon here.

 8. Magnet boards

 As an early childhood teacher, I love magnets just as much as my students did!
 One of my favorites are these Create a Scene magnet boards.
 Each board folds and is magnetic for you to arrange all the magnets that come with it – perfect for car travel!
 They are available in a large variety of themes and scenes.
 My son loves his train magnet set.